-First, you can focus on efforts, for example: “Host 6 lunch and learns where employees talk about an identity that is important to them” or “Put all managers through a workshop series about running more inclusive teams.”
-At the end of the year, you either took those actions or you didn’t.
+First, you can focus on efforts, for example: “Host 6 lunch and learns where employees talk about an important identity to them” or “Put all managers through a workshop series about running more inclusive teams.”
+At the end of the year, you either took those actions or didn’t.

 3. Communicate your efforts to the entire company regularly

 Many employees are kept in the dark about their company’s DEI efforts.
-Employees hear an executive declare diversity, equity, and inclusion is a priority, then hear little else.
+Employees hear an executive declare diversity, equity, and inclusion as a priority, then hear little else.
 As a result, people (understandably) get cynical.
-It’s important to keep your employees up-to-date about what you’re actually doing to increase diversity, inclusion, equity, and belonging.
+It’s important to keep your employees up-to-date about your actions to increase diversity, inclusion, equity, and belonging.

-We recommend to all of our clients that they announce overarching details about their efforts quarterly in full company meetings.
+We recommend that all our clients announce overarching details about their efforts quarterly in full company meetings.
 We suggest articulating how each effort is helping to meet a larger company goal around DEI, details of how that effort was advanced in the past quarter, and the outcome of the effort.
-We also recommend that, at least yearly, someone gives a report to the entire company about progress made toward overarching D&I goals, and announces new goals for the coming year.
+We also recommend that, at least yearly, someone gives a report to the entire company about progress made toward overarching DEI goals and announces new goals for the coming year.

 4. Empower individuals to take action

-While there’s no magic bullet, it’s important for employees to be empowered with small tips and tools for ways they can help build a more inclusive workplace.
-Having an idea of specific things they can do, and creating space for them to generate and act on some of their own solutions helps to fight the sense that DEI work is “all talk” and “no action.”
+While there’s no magic bullet, employees need to be empowered with small tips and tools for ways they can help build a more inclusive workplace.
+Having an idea of specific things they can do and creating space for them to generate and act on some of their own solutions helps to fight the sense that DEI work is “all talk” and “no action.”
 Some examples of concrete tools and resources include:

 5. Don’t dodge the elephant in the room: address “isms” and systems of oppression head-on

-Biases and stereotypes are major contributors to the lack of diversity and inclusion currently plaguing most industries.
-No company is going to be able to fully achieve its diversity, equity, and inclusion goals without leaders (and all employees, really) doing the hard work of challenging their own biases.
+Biases and stereotypes are major contributors to the lack of diversity and inclusion plaguing most industries.
+No company will be able to fully achieve its diversity, equity, and inclusion goals without leaders (and all employees, really) doing the hard work of challenging their own biases.

 While unconscious bias training can be a good starting point, becoming aware that bias exists is not the same as becoming less biased.
-Companies that are serious about moving the needle should engage in conversations that undermine systemic biases and stereotypes, help participants identify and challenge their own personal biases, and understand how bias plays out at your company specifically.
+Companies serious about moving the needle should engage in conversations that undermine systemic biases and stereotypes, help participants identify and challenge their personal biases, and understand how bias plays out at your company.